-55. How will ISS view existing/legacy problematic provisions in executive agreements?
+54. How will ISS view existing/legacy problematic provisions in executive agreements?

 While maintaining problematic provisions in legacy arrangements (i.e. agreements not entered into or amended in the most recently completed fiscal year) is a concern, such legacy arrangements generally will not on their own result in an adverse vote recommendation.
-However, legacy problematic provisions will be considered as part of the holistic analysis, and they should be removed whenever the agreement is amended or extended (see related questions below).
+However, legacy problematic provisions will be considered as part of the holistic analysis, and they should be removed whenever the agreement is materially amended or extended (see related questions below).

-56. Are material amendments to existing contracts a trigger for analysis with respect to problematic existing contract provisions?
+55. Are material amendments to existing contracts a trigger for analysis with respect to problematic existing contract provisions?

-Shareholders are concerned with the perpetuation of problematic practices; thus, new or recently amended agreements will face the highest scrutiny and weight in ISS' analysis.
-Any material amendments to such agreements will be considered an opportunity for the board to fix problematic issues.
+Shareholders are concerned with the perpetuation of problematic practices; thus, new or recently amended agreements will receive the highest scrutiny and weight in ISS' analysis.
+New or recently amended agreements are considered an opportunity for the board to fix problematic issues.
+Note that if an individual becomes party to a pre-existing arrangement (for example, an umbrella severance plan) as a result of becoming a named executive officer at the company, that arrangement will be considered "new" for that individual and therefore will trigger the policy.

-57. Would a legacy employment agreement that is automatically extended (e.g., has an evergreen feature) but is not otherwise amended warrant an adverse vote recommendation if it contains a problematic pay practice?
+56. Would a legacy employment agreement that is automatically extended but is not otherwise materially amended warrant an adverse vote recommendation if it contains a problematic pay practice?

 Automatically renewing/extending agreements (including agreements that do not specify any term) are not considered a best practice, and existence of a problematic practice in such a contract is a concern.
-However, if an "evergreen" employment agreement is not materially amended, its automatic extension will not on its own result in an adverse vote recommendation.
+However, if an auto-renewing employment agreement is not materially amended, its automatic extension will not on its own result in an adverse vote recommendation.
+An amendment is considered "material" if it involves any change that is not merely administrative or clarifying.

-58. What if a problematic pay practice is contained under a separate plan or agreement that runs indefinitely, but an executive has a separate employment agreement that is extended or modified?
+57. What if a problematic pay practice is contained under a separate plan or agreement that runs indefinitely, but an executive has a separate employment agreement that is extended or modified?